-I know the reasons which are given in favor of keeping the first day, and they once satisfied me, but fail to do so now, after a thorough examination of the subject.

-It is said that the resurrection of Christ, and his often meeting his disciples on the first day of the week, together with the practice of the Apostles, are sufficient reasons for observing the first day of the week.
+I know the reasons which are given in favor of keeping the first day, and they once satisfied me, but fail to do it now, after a thorough examination of the subject.
+It is said that the resurrection of Christ,-and His often meeting His disciples on the first day of the week-together with the practice of the Apostles, are sufficient reasons for observing the first day of the week.

 In regard to the resurrection of Christ being on the first day of the week, I will not deny, though some may think it needs proof.

-Respecting Christ's often meeting his disciples on the first day, I think we have no positive proof that he ever met with them on this day but once when they were assembled for worship, and this we find in John 20:19.
-The gospels state:
+Respecting Christ's often meeting His disciples on the first day I think we have no positive proof that He ever met with them on this day but once when they were assembled for worship, and this we find in John 20:19.
+In Matthew all that is said about it is,